 - If you have been advised by Ace Runners that your lost disc is at Ace Runners, please come into our store with ID which displays your name to pick up your lost disc.

 - If one of your friends is willing to pick up your lost disc, they will need your name and claim number.

 Unclaimed lost discs

-- If a lost disc is not claimed in one year, it goes into one of our donation boxes.
+- If a lost disc is not claimed within 6 months, it goes into one of our donation boxes.
 These boxes will be donated to organizations/individuals who need discs to grow the sport.

 Lost discs with no legible contact information - These discs go straight into our donation boxes.